 - Catering is a great environment in which former active duty personnel can apply skills gained in the military to a civilian workforce.

-Management roles of any description in a veteran-friendly company are well suited to military veterans with officer experience, because they have usually had the opportunity to gain people skills along with strategic understanding.
-Many states actually have laws defining a number of points assigned for active duty and a higher number for disability gained in service or a military commendation.
+Management roles of any description in a veteran-friendly company are well suited to military veterans with officer because they have usually had the opportunity to gain people skills along with strategic understanding.
+Many states actually have laws defining a number of points assigned for active duty and a higher number disability gained in service or a military commendation.

 The Risk of Discrimination